High Conviction Fund

-While we were disappointed about the portfolio’s underperformance in the September quarter, we believe the portfolio has the right mix of exposures to deliver strong returns for investors over the long-term.
-The portfolio has significant exposure to key growth sectors in Information Technology, Healthcare, and Renewables that we expect will outperform the rest of the market over the long-term.
-These sectors account for a ~30% weighting in the portfolio, compared to less than 15% in the ASX 300 index.
+While we were disappointed with the portfolio’s underperformance in the 2023, we continue to believe the portfolio has the right mix of exposures to deliver strong returns for investors over the long-term.
+The portfolio maintains significant exposure to key growth sectors in Information Technology, Healthcare, and Renewables that we expect will outperform the rest of the market over the long-term.
+These sectors account for a ~30% weighting in the portfolio, compared to less than 15% in the ASX 200 index

 See Fund info

-~ Total returns are calculated using the sell (exit) price, net of management fees and gross of tax as if distributions of income have been reinvested at the actual distribution reinvestment price.
-The actual returns received by an investor will depend on the timing, buy and exit prices of individual transactions.
-Return of capital and the performance of your investment in the fund are not guaranteed.
+*Total returns are calculated using the sell (exit) price, net of management fees, transaction costs and performance fees where applicable and are calculated based on distributions being reinvested.
+The actual returns received by an investor will depend on the timing of the buy and exit prices of individual transactions.
+Distributions and the performance of your investment in the fund are not guaranteed.
 Past performance is not a reliable indicator of future performance.
 Figures showing a period of less than one year have not been adjusted to show an annual total return.
 Figures for periods of greater than one year are on a per annum compound basis.
 The current benchmark may not have been the benchmark over all periods shown in the above chart and tables.
 The calculation of the benchmark performance links the performance of previous benchmarks and the current benchmark over the relevant time periods.